top of page

 12. Another name for His Śakti is Spanda (the divine Vibration or Pulsation).

-Another name, another appellation, for His Śakti or Freedom is Spanda or Supreme Vibration.
-Here, the entire universe endowed with the triad of Knower, knowledge/means of knowledge, and knowable object, and full of primeval powers, categories, and worlds indicated as the vācya portion of the six courses —as the objective side of the entire universal manifestation—is nothing but this principle of Spanda, which is the abode of the deities beginning with the sense goddesses.
+Another name —another appellation— for His Śakti or Freedom is Spanda or Supreme Vibration.
+Here, the entire universe endowed with the triad of knower, knowledge/means of knowledge and knowable, and full of primeval powers, categories and worlds indicated as the vācya portion of the six courses -as the objective side of the entire universal manifestation- is nothing but this Spanda principle, which is the abode of the deities beginning goddesses of the senses.

 Sarvathā samadarśī maheśvarastasya na kutrāpi bhedānupalabdhitvāt||13||

-The Great Lord (mahā-īśvaraḥ) (is) absolutely (sarvathā) impartial (samadarśī) as He does not see (tasya… anupalabdhitvāt) any difference (bheda) anywhere (na kutrāpi).
+The Great Lord (mahā-īśvaraḥ) (is) absolutely (sarvathā) impartial (samadarśī) due to His not seeing (tasya… anupalabdhitvāt) any difference (bheda) anywhere (na kutrāpi).

-13. The Great Lord is absolutely impartial as He sees no difference anywhere.
+13. The Great Lord is absolutely impartial due to His not seeing any difference anywhere.

-The Great Lord—Paramaśiva—is absolutely impartial in that He does not experience any difference or duality anywhere.
-He remains thus absorbed within Himself right now, as it were, since He is beyond space and time, in the Glory of His own Self, as a neutral, as a transcendental Consciousness, as the Witness of all activities pertaining to body and mind.
+The Great Lord —Paramaśiva— is absolutely —totally— impartial due to His not experiencing any difference or duality.
+He remains in this way absorbed internally right now, as it were since He is beyond space and time—, in the Glory of His own Self, as neutral, as transcendental Consciousness, as a Witness to all the activities pertaining to body and mind.

 Tasya na dharmavaṁśasthityādiviśeṣo vidyate sarvatra nityakālamekarūpātmatvāt||14||

-For Him (tasya) there is no (na…vidyate) difference (viśeṣaḥ) of creed (dharma), race (vaṁśa), social status (sthiti) and so on (ādi), because He is the same Self (tasya…ekarūpa-ātmatvāt) at all times and places (sarvatra nityakālam).
+To Him (tasya) there is no (na…vidyate) difference (viśeṣaḥ) of creed (dharma), race (vaṁśa), social status (sthiti) and so on (ādi), because He is the same Self (tasya…ekarūpa-ātmatvāt) in every place and time (sarvatra nityakālam).

-14. For Him there is no difference of creed, race, social status and so on, because He is the same Being at all times and places.
+14. To Him there is no difference of creed, race, social status and so on, because He is the same Self in every place and time.

-For Him there is no difference of creed, race, social status, and so on.
-That is, there is no distinction of adopted religious belief, ethnic group, position in life, etc., because He is the same Self at all times and places, for He is the identical Self everywhere and at all times.
-Since here —in this universe composed of subjects, perceptual media, and objects— only one omnipresent, eternal Self experiences Himself as multiple beings endowed with different degrees of radiance, therefore the duality appearing as creeds, races, social status, etc. is undoubtedly a mere divine pastime of this very Supreme Lord.
+To Him there is no difference of creed, race, social status and so on i.e. there is no distinction of adopted religious belief, ethnic group, position in life and so forth because He is the same Self in every place and time as He is the identical Self everywhere and at all times.
+Since here —in this universe composed of subjects, perceptions/means of perceiving and objects— only one omnipresent and eternal Self experiences Himself as multiple beings furnished with different degrees of radiance, therefore the duality appearing as creeds, races, social status, etc. is doubtless a mere divine Pastime of this very Supreme Lord.

 Parabhairavayoge svatannisargaikatvasyopalabdhiruttamārthaḥ||15||

-In Parabhairavayoga (parabhairavayoge), the ultimate Goal (arthaḥ) (uttama) (is) to realize (upalabdhiḥ) one's inherent oneness with Him (sva-tad-nisarga-ekatvasya).
+In Parabhairavayoga (parabhairavayoge), the final (uttama) Goal (arthaḥ) (is) realization (upalabdhiḥ) of one's own inherent unity with Him (sva-tad-nisarga-ekatvasya).

-15. In Parabhairavayoga, the ultimate goal is to realize one's inherent unity with Him.
+15. In Parabhairavayoga, the final Goal is realization of one's inherent unity with Him.

-In Parabhairavayoga—in my Yoga—the final Goal, that is, the final Stage, is the realization of one's inherent oneness with Him.
-Namely, it is the perception of one's natural oneness with Him.
-This innate oneness with Paramaśiva, which is certainly covered by self-imposed primordial ignorance in the form of Āṇavamala, which will be described later, must be fully revealed in order to attain the supreme Goal in Parabhairavayoga.
+In Parabhairavayoga —in my Yoga— the final Goal, i.e. the concluding Stage, is realization of one's own inherent unity with Him, viz. perception of one's own natural oneness with Him.
+This innate unity with Paramaśiva, which is certainly covered by self-imposed primordial ignorance in the form of Āṇavamala, to be described subsequently, must be completely revealed so as to attain the supreme Goal in Parabhairavayoga.

 Tadupalabdhiḥ kevalaṁ tadanugraheṇaivāgantuṁ śakyate||16||

-That realization or perception can come only through His dispensation (through His Favor).
-By His compassion alone, that is, through the descent of His Power alone, a limited individual is able to complete the formidable task of realizing his eternal oneness with the magnificent Sovereign of all, with the Great Lord who is aware of even the movement of the smallest particle in this vast universe.
+That realization or perception can only come through His dispensation through His Favor.
+By His compassion alone, i.e. through the descent of His Power alone, a limited individual is able to complete the formidable task of realizing his eternal unity with the magnificent Sovereign of all, with the Great Lord who is aware of even the movement of the smallest particle in this vast universe.

 Na kaścidabhyāso janāya tadupalabdhiṁ dātuṁ kalpo'bhyāsino'samarthatvāt||17||

-17. No spiritual practice is effective in giving that realization to a person, because the practitioner is 'asamartha' or incapacitated.
+17. No spiritual practice is effective in giving that realization to a person, because the one practicing is 'asamartha' or incapacitated.

-No spiritual practice such as meditation, recitation of sacred texts, murmuring of a mantra, etc. is effective or competent in giving that 'realization' or 'perception' to a person - a limited individual - because the practitioner is asamartha or incapable.
-The main incapacity of this limited individual, which is his absolute helplessness in experiencing Fullness, awakens the remaining long series of additional limitations accompanied by their extra burden of misery.
+No spiritual practice such as meditation, recitation of sacred texts, muttering of a mantra, etc. is effective or competent in giving that realization or perception to a person – to a limited individual–, because the one practicing is 'asamartha' or incapacitated/unable.
+The main incapacity of this limited individual, which has to do with his absolute powerlessness when it comes to experiencing Fullness, arouses the remaining long series of additional limitations accompanied by their extra burden of misery.

-Spiritual practices such as meditation, breath control, postures, etc. serve only the purpose of maintaining the disciples busy with something, that is, with some activity.
-The disciple's day is filled with spiritual practices prescribed by his Guru so that he does not get distracted by useless thoughts accompanied by their respective activities that lead to additional pain.
+Spiritual practice(s) such as meditation, control of the breath, postures, etc. only serve the purpose of keeping the disciples busy with something, i.e. with some activity.
+The day of the disciple is full of spiritual practices prescribed by his Guru in order for him not to be distracted by useless thoughts accompanied by their respective activities leading to additional pain.

 Svasthānapratyāvṛttyabhidheyasya tīvraprasarasya sahanāya śāntikaravadapyabhyāsaḥ||19||